 - Tallis later hints at this, if Hawke becomes a "Basalit'an" to the Arishok, all Qunari now know and respect Hawke as an equal.

 - Tallis claims that the Qun could give Hawke a role and purpose.
 Hawke's response?

-- Number Two: In a way; starting in Act 2, the Viscount relies on Hawke more and more on keeping the peace between the Kirkwall and the Qunari.
+- Number Two: In a way; starting in Act 2, the Viscount relies on Hawke more and more to keep the peace between Kirkwall and the Qunari.
 By Act 3, Hawke is Kirkwall's champion and the single most influential noble in the city.